Ready to improve?

 This type of anchor text aims to promote brand recognition and association with the linked content.
 Branded anchor texts often feature the brand name, slogan, or a related brand-specific term.

-Moreover, including them in anchor texts can increase the chances of users clicking on links that feature a recognizable brand, as it signals reliability and familiarity.
-It can provide them clear navigation.
+Moreover, a branded anchor text increases the chances of users clicking on links that feature a recognizable brand, as it signals reliability and familiarity.

 Naked URLs